 Temperature and Humidity

-The way to harvest this plant for what you need to create the Cardamom spice is to hand-pick each seed pod or fruit.
+The way to harvest this plant for the Cardamom spice is to hand-pick each seed pod or fruit.
 It can be a lot of work, but if you are especially fond of the spice, it can be well worth the effort.

 Harvest when the seed pod is beginning to split.
 That's how you know that they're ripe and ready to be harvested.
 Additionally, the seed pod should pull away easily from the plant when you give a tug.

-According to Missouri Botanical Garden and other sources, Cardamom is the third most expensive spice by weight, just behind saffron and vanilla.
+Cardamom is the third most expensive spice by weight, just behind saffron and vanilla.
 Cardamom seeds, whole or ground, are often used in Indian and Asian cuisines.
 There is a long history of trade and consumption, fruits having been traded in India for more than 1000 years.
 In the early 1900s, German coffee planter Oscar Majus Kloeffer introduced cardamom to Guatemala.
-Until about 1980, India was the largest producer and exporter of cardamom until Guatemala became #1.
+Until about 1980, India was the largest producer and exporter of cardamom until Guatemala took the lead.

 While cardamom is used around the globe, some of the main consumers are in Middle Eastern countries where the spice is often added to tea and coffee and in Scandinavia countries where it is often added as flavoring to baked goods.
 As the primary ingredient to curry powder, Cardamom can be used to flavor rice, meat, vegetables, liquors, and ice cream.
 Guatemala and Mexico now use it to flavor chewing gum.
-It is also used to treat stomach/urinary tract problems, asthma, bronchitis, heart problems, indigestion, nausea, sore throats, depression, skin conditions, and bad breath.
-Outside of culinary and healing use, cardamom can also be included in cosmetics and perfumery.
+In addition to culinary uses, cardamom can also be included in cosmetics and perfumery.

-To prune the cardamom plant, remove flowered stems in spring.
+To prune the cardamom plant, remove dropped flower stems in spring.

 Propagate by dividing the rootball/rhizome or by seed.
 Let seed pods dry on the plant, then break them open to collect the seeds.
 Since the seeds do not store well or for very long, sow them as soon as possible.